codex-academy/database-intro/steps/running_sql_scripts.md

 -- you can write a select query to check for data in a table select * from products;
 ```

 ## Running scripts

 To run SQL scripts you use the `mysql` terminal command.

-Login in to mysql using, `mysql -u root -p`
+Login in to MySQL using, `mysql -u root -p`

-Once logged into mysql run a script like this:
+Once logged into MySQL run a script like this:
 `source <path_to_script_file.sql>`

 Note that the path to the file is relative to where you ran the `mysql` command from.